 Whenever you upload an image or other attachments to your WordPress website, it gets stored in the WordPress media library.
-That default media library is quite great for a startup website as you can easily upload and add your media files on any pages/posts.
+That default media library is quite great for a startup website as you can easily upload and add your media files on any page/post.
 However, once your website will start growing and will have hundreds and thousands of media files, its management with the default WordPress media library will become tougher and tougher.
 Moreover, you may also find it difficult to search for your old media files.
 So, to solve this and easily manage all the media files of your website, you can use WordPress media manager plugins.
-As they will let you add the media folders to easily organize all your media contents like the one you do on your computers.
+As they will let you add media folders to easily organize all your media contents like the one you do on your computers.

 Some of the Best Features of WP Media Manager